 Some of the glucose in your blood binds to haemoglobin (the protein that carries oxygen in your red blood cells).
 This combination of glucose and haemoglobin is called haemoglobin A1c (HbA1c).
 The amount of HbA1c formed is directly related to the average concentration of glucose in your bloodstream.
 Red blood cells live for 2–3 months, and because of this, the amount of HbA1c in your blood reflects the average level of glucose in your blood during the last 2-3 months.
 If your diabetes is not well controlled, your blood glucose levels will be high causing higher HbA1c levels.

 How is it used?

-In the past the test has only been used to monitor blood glucose control in patients already known to have diabetes, but recently the World Health Organisation (WHO) have recommended that HbA1c can also be used to diagnose type 2 diabetes in people who were not previously known to have the condition.
+In the past the test was only used to monitor blood glucose control in patients with known diabetes .
+Now the World Health Organisation (WHO) recommendsthat HbA1c can also be used to diagnose type 2 diabetes in people who were not previously known to have the condition.
 There are certain situations in which HbA1c cannot be used to diagnose diabetes.
 An oral glucose tolerance test would be used as an alternative.

 When is it requested?

 The Department of Health recommends that everyone with diabetes has HbA1c measured at least twice a year.
 HbA1c may be measured more frequently in those who have just been diagnosed with diabetes, in those whose blood glucose remains too high, or when a treatment plan changes.
 The test can also be used to diagnose type 2 diabetes.
 Please speak to your healthcare professional about local guidelines that may be in place, as there maybe variations in local procedures., and there are certain groups of patients in which HbA1c cannot be used to diagnosis diabetes.